 - Unique assist system for creating diverse team strategies

-Often hailed as the pinnacle of the Street Fighter series, Street Fighter III: 3rd Strike arrived on the Dreamcast in 2000.
-This game is renowned for its deep mechanics and balanced roster.
+Often considered the pinnacle of the Street Fighter series, Street Fighter III: 3rd Strike arrived on the Dreamcast in 2000.
+This game is renowned for its deep parry mechanics and balanced roster.

 - Introduction of the parry system, adding a new layer of strategy